git plugin

 # especially handy when used with project defined aliases which

-# can be redefined at a later time.
+# can be redefined at a later time, or overridden with mirrors.

 # You may also explicitly specify whether to check out this